- Private GROUP TOUR (COSTS) is one hour long for this Mater Dolrosa Church (Campus and Neighborhood) walking tour. It is fully outdoors.

 stop G – Perpetual Help Rectory

 The Mater Dolorosa Rectory started at the newly built church attached to its back and still is there.
 The convent for the St Francis nuns however wandered around in the early years.
 By 1953 they gained a permanent and beautiful building at the corner of Fountain Street and Maple.
 This location was where the second Perpetual Help Rectory was.
-The rectory was in the home of the McCoy family.
-The first Perpetual Help Rectory was across Maple Street but was given up in favor of this large home.
+The rectory location was were the home of the McCoy family was.
+The first Perpetual Help Rectory was across Maple Street but was given up in favor of this large home in 1896.
+From 1890 to 1896 the rectory was at 20 Maple Street in a brick home.

 The immigrants from Quebec and from Poland lived close together in the early 1900s.
 This is unusual for Holyoke and might have been because they bonded over similar language issues and similar mentalities.
 The priests of Mater Dolorosa, Perpetual Help, and Precious Blood in the 1910s were all friends with each other.
 Their names are Casmir Cwiklinski, Joseph Marchand, and Charles Crevier.
 Marchand was selling property to Mater Dolorosa for low cost.
 Crevier gave his summer family home and land in Granby to the Franciscan Friars for free.
 The Franciscan used this benevolent gift to build the St Hyacinth Seminary and College.
 All the priests of Mater Dolorosa have been Franciscan Friars except for the first.
 Many of them have had their training at this Granby Seminary.